 Aerospace Vehicle Applications

 Multi-Transmitter Data Bus.
-Serial data bus which operates over cable at 2Mbps.
+A time division serial data bus which operates over cable at 2Mbps.
 Developed by Boeing.

 May use Williamsburg Protocol, which transferred blocks of data.
 Similar